ELR Editor’s Genealogical Scripting

 My father’s name is Richard Gathright Maury Stapleton and my mother’s name is Ida Belle Coston Stapleton.
 My grandparents’ birthright names are Sidney Clay Stapleton, Katharine Gathright Maury, Elbert Harry Coston, and Darlie Brown Walker.

-Frank Parker, a Statesboro, Georgia hobby genealogist, located all my great grandparents, however many times removed from me in every generation, including basic data for each one such as name, date and location of birth and death, marriages, and offspring in North America, also including anecdotal information about the quality of life some of them had, filling three thick click-open three-ring notebooks filled with copied information on letter sized paper, back to before the American Revolution in 1776 in unbroken family lines starting with all four of my grandparents.
+Frank Parker, a Statesboro, Georgia hobby genealogist, located all my great grandparents bearing the Stapleton, Coston, Maury, and Walker family names, however many times removed from me in every generation, including basic data for each one such as name, date and location of birth and death, marriages, and offspring in North America, also including anecdotal information about the quality of life some of them had, filling three thick click-open three-ring notebooks filled with copied information on letter sized paper, back to before the American Revolution in 1776 in unbroken family lines.
 Not all of my great grandparents are mentioned in this article, just some seeming to have had unusual interesting lives.
-Frank said my great grandparents of every generation were easy to find, the easiest search of this type he had conducted with his computerized genealogical system.
+Frank said my great grandparents were easy to find, the easiest search of this type he had conducted with his computerized genealogical system.

 Ego states are states of being including thoughts, beliefs, behaviors, feelings, gestures, body language, and other signals determining how people come across with others in communication episodes, whether parent-like, adult-like, or child-like, in all kinds of situations.
 People switch ego states depending on who they are communicating with and what sort of circumstances they are in, whether they are parenting, working, socializing, teaching, having fun, playing Games, or whatever.
 They transmit messages from three ego states in themselves to three ego states in others in pair vectors, Parent-Parent, Adult-Adult, Child-Child, Parent-Child, Child-Adult, Adult-Parent, or whatever possibility.
 These transactions are especially meaningful in situations in which there is some sort of authoritarian system involved, such as parents parenting children in homes, teachers teaching students in schools, or bosses bossing subordinates in a business or political organization, which normally entail primarily Parent-Child transactions.
 In general however the more Adult-Adult transactions there are the better things go in families, schools, businesses, and political organizations.

 Script messages are transmitted socially and psychologically as I have shown and explained with diagrams in my books.
 Unfortunately I have not shown one of these diagrams in this blog, having not taken the time to get jpeg pictures of them made to get them posted to my computer desktop to download into this WordPress program.
 If you want to see what a transactional analysis script diagram looks like right now scroll to the top of this page and click on ELR Editor’s Daily Shares.
-You can see a picture of a TA script diagram in the assemblage of pictures on the left of the page that will pop up, having been accepted by my Facebook program in a non-jpeg format.
+You can see a picture of a TA script diagram in the assemblage of pictures on the left of the page.

 A TA life script diagram shows the three stacked Parent, Adult, and Child ego state circles representing parent, adult, and child ego states for each parent and child.
 The solid lines in the diagram denote overt spoken social messages and dotted lines denote covert psychological unspoken ulterior messages.
 Social messages are verbalized overt auditory messages; psychological messages are covert non-spoken ulterior messages transmitted by body language, emotional states, and after the fact positive or negative stroking as people react to situations and feel and do things.